An opportunity to familiarise yourself with the workings of a leprosy hospital.

 NLT accepts visitors throughout the year.
 The average length of stay is between 6-8 weeks and anyone can apply through our UK office.
 You will receive a booklet filled with advice (PLEASE READ IT) and an application form which is required and forwarded to Nepal where the Management Team at Lalgadh Leprosy Services Centre will consider your application and decide whether you will be able to visit the hospital.
 If you are accepted there is an admin charge of £95 GBP to cover admin costs both in the UK and Nepal, and you will be contacted for an interview with the UK office team.
 All being well, you will then be able to plan your visit, book flights, organize vaccinations, etc.

 Due to the unsettled political situation in Nepal you will need to be flexible.
-If the situation flares up during the time you are due to arrive, NLT in Nepal may recommend postponing or canceling your trip.
+If the situation flares up during the time you are due to arrive, NLT in Nepal may recommend postponing or cancelling your trip.
 At present, things are fairly stable, though there are still problems at times in the Terai (Southern Nepal).
 We therefore have to rely on local information to guide us with regard to visitor safety at Lalgadh, and this guidance will be adhered to.

 Short-term visitors are not paid an allowance by Nepal Leprosy Trust and will have to pay for their own costs.
-The major cost is likely to be the airfare to and from Nepal which in 2019 is about £650 GBP.
+The major cost is likely to be the airfare to and from Nepal which in 2019 was about £650 GBP.
 The journey from Kathmandu to Lalgadh is about 9 hours by bus, 7 hours by land rover or Tata Sumo taxi, or half an hour by plane to Janakpur airport plus 60 minutes by land rover.
 The airfare is approx. $120 for a single (one way) flight which should be paid in dollars.
 Please bring dollar currency to pay for this.
 It is possible that NLT can arrange for you to travel from Kathmandu to Lalgadh in an NLT vehicle if one happens to be scheduled, but you should budget for two single domestic flights or a bus fare.
 Due to the political situation in Nepal there are sometimes transport strikes, so any travel must be arranged with a degree of flexibility.
 Comfortable accommodation is provided and currently costs $20 USD per day with a 10% discount for students.
 This includes laundry and Nepali food.
 There will be additional charges for special transport, communication such as phone use, and for any specific purchases of food etc, requested by you, outside the basics supplied within the accommodation cost.
 However, on balance the living costs in Nepal are quite low.

 - As mentioned above this is currently charged at $20 USD per day.
 It includes basic Nepali style meals of daal bhat (rice, curry and lentil soup) twice a day and Nepali breakfast.
 Note that the food tends to be quite spicy and there is no western alternative except for some sliced bread which is provided in the acommodation with butter and spreads for those who struggle to face a Nepali breakfast.